SJFaste/ASR--Fine-tuning-Multilingual-XLSR-Wav2Vec2-with-Irish-Common-Voice/README.md

 Evaluation base code was modified from Manan Dey's manandey/wav2vec2-large-xlsr-_irish model (https://huggingface.co/manandey/wav2vec2-large-xlsr-_irish).
 Code used with permission from open source Apache 2.0 license.
-Modifications were made to adapt to the Common Voice Irish dataset which operates under a CC-O creative commons license.
+Modifications were made to adapt to the Common Voice Irish dataset which operates under a CC-0 creative commons license.